 There are two ways to download and update the Proton Mail Android app.
 One is via the Google Play Store, which lets you take advantage of the update mechanism in Google Play to retrieve and apply app updates.

-You can also download our app directly from our website as an APK file.
+You can also download our app directly from our website as an APK file(new window).
 Alongside the download link, you can find the SHA-256 checksum they need to verify the APK file’s integrity.

 Here we describe the potential attack vectors of the Android client and how we mitigate these attacks.